dewenni/ESP_Buderus_KM271/README.md

 ![ota-1](Doc/tools.png)

 But it is also possible to download the software wireless with platformio.
-Therefore there is a new file `platformio_upload.py` that you dont have to change.
 You only have to change the `upload_port` settings in `platformio.ini`

-There are 3 predefined Options:
+There are two predefined Options:

 - OPTION 1: direct cable upload
 - OPTION 2: wireless OTA Update